-A few liquor stores and scrap yards will purchase empty beer kegs, but because of rampant beer keg theft, fewer vendors are willing to purchase them.
-In most cases, an empty beer keg needs to be returned to the vendor who originally filled and sold it.
+A few liquor stores and scrap yards will purchase empty beer kegs, but because of rampant keg theft, fewer vendors are willing to purchase them.
+In most cases, an empty beer keg needs to be returned to the vendor that originally filled and sold it.

 Where to Sell Empty Beer Kegs